Embracing Off-the-Grid Samples: Numerical Experiments

 \section{Numerical Experiments}

-In this section we present numerical experiments to elaborate several aspects of our methodology and results.
+In this section we present numerical experiments to explore several aspects of our methodology and results.
 Specifically, we consider the effects of the DFT-incoherence and $\theta$ parameter in Section \ref{dftexp} and \ref{thetaexp} respectively.
 Section \ref{noiseexp} investigates the noise attenuation properties of nonuniform samples.
 We first introduce several terms and models to describe the setup of the experiments.
-Throughout we let $N = 2015$ be the uniformly discretized signal size.
+Throughout we let $N = 2015$ be the size of the uniformly discretized signal $f$.

-Program (\ref{l1minS}) is solved by SPGL1 \cite{spgl1}, a Pareto curve approach that uses duality theory to solve the basis pursuit problem via a sequence of numerically cheaper LASSO subproblems.
-Each basis pursuit problem is solved by limiting the number of SPGl1 iterations to 200.

-We implement the Dirichlet kernel using (\ref{dirichlet}) directly to construct a Spot operator \cite{spot}, a matrix free linear operator toolbox that is compatible with SPGL1.
+Program (\ref{l1minS}) with $\lambda = \frac{1}{2\sqrt{2s}}$ is solved using CVX \cite{cvx1,cvx2}, a MATLAB\textsuperscript{ \textregistered} optimization toolbox for solving convex problems.
+We implement the Dirichlet kernel using (\ref{dirichlet}) directly to construct $\mathcal{S}$.
 We warn the reader that in this section we have not dedicated much effort to optimize the numerical complexity of the interpolation kernel.
 For a faster implementation, we recommend instead applying the DFT/NDFT representation $\mathcal{S}= \mathcal{N}\mathcal{F}^*$ (see Section \ref{dirichletsection}) using NFFT 3 software from \cite{NFFT} or its parallel counterpart \cite{NFFTpara}.